Tend to the people, and they will tend to the business.” –John Maxwell

 The answer is to come up with personalized, yet scalable learning ideas that reflect on how employees learn.
 By creating individualized learning proposition for all employees, managers will be able to ascertain that the learning will resonate with them, and help them perform better.
 Here are four ways managers can support employee development in the workplace.

 Much emphasis should go on the process, rather than the outcome.
-Although outcomes need to be tracked and measured, what’s critical is how well an individual is performing in the process to get the results.
+Although outcomes need to be tracked and measured, what’s critical is how well an individual performs to get the results.

 Measuring the performance metric is a great starting point because it helps to inform the managers how well an employee is performing on their job.
 In addition to revealing the truth about performance, metrics also uncover any issues that could otherwise go unnoticed.

-With performance metrics, managers can easily identify the strengths and weaknesses of each individual and use that information to help improve the company’s bottom line.
+With performance metrics, managers can easily identify each individual’s strengths and weaknesses and use that information to help improve the company’s bottom line.
 For instance, if a salesperson is not converting leads as expected, managers can use the metrics to assess their strategies and identify where they failed to convert, and deploy plans to help improve mission effectiveness.

 Contrary to what many people believe, employees want to know how well they are performing, and areas that they need to improve on.
 Since evaluation is a significant part of continuous assessment and development, management should save time to provide praise and constructive criticism, formally and informally.
 Continuous and personalized feedback helps employees know their position and makes them more engaged.